simonetravaglini1/simonetravaglini1.github.io/README.md

 ## Work experience

 My work experience has been characterised by occasional jobs to pay for my studies.
-Despite this, I can say that I have had stimulating experiences and learned to adapt to different contexts by working in diverse teams. more details can be found on my cv.
+Despite this, I can say that I have had stimulating experiences and learned to adapt to different contexts by working in diverse teams.
+More details can be found on my cv.

-## Projects
+## Coding and Data Science projects:
-In this section you can find some projects/papers that I found stimulating and interesting during my academic years!
+In this section you can find some projects that I found stimulating and interesting during my academic years

-### Coding and data Science projects
-1. Introduction to R final assignment: in this work I was asked to analyse a dataset of 10000 tweets, over a period of 4 years. i carried out a sentiment analysis, developed linear models and time series:
+### Introduction to R final assignment:
+In this work I was asked to analyse a dataset of 10000 tweets, over a period of 4 years. i carried out a sentiment analysis, developed linear models and time series.
+The second part focused on the data collected on spotify:

 <a href="projects/final_assignment_Travaglini.html" target="_blank">Final_assignment.</a>

-2. Data access capstone project: In this project, I used the twitter API to analyse the Italian political scenario in the election campaign.
+### Data access capstone project:
+In this project, I used the twitter API to analyse the Italian political scenario in the election campaign.
 With this, I wanted to see the number of tweets and topics used on the social media by the main political coalitions for the Italian general election in 2022:

 <a href="projects/finalreport_Travaglini.html" target="_blank">Final_report.</a>

-3. Big data analytics: Throughout the big data analytics course, we developed text analysis models: starting with defining the analysis corpus, we then developed scaling/scoring and classification models.
+### Big data analytics:

+Throughout the big data analytics course, we developed text analysis models: starting with defining the analysis corpus, we then developed scaling/scoring and classification models.
 Through this we used various machine learning models for text classification.
 You can find some examples here above:

+For this project, I analysed a train-set containing political tweets: the output focuses on the variable 'polite': a dummy variable equal to 1 if a tweet uses 'polite' language; 0 'rude' language.
+I then trained three machine learning models (naive bayes, support vector machine and random forest) for classification and commented on the results obtained on the test-set.
 <a href="projects/fifth_assignment_travaglini.html" target="_blank">5th_assignment.</a>

+In this part I trained a train dataset containing a random sample of movie reviews with two different machine learning models (Regularized Regression and
+Gradient Boosting) and verified through external validity which was the better of the two.
+Furthermore, I explored the internal validity of the best model and tested on the validation- and test-set.
+The outcome focused on the sentiment variable (two levels: negative and positive)
 <a href="projects/ass7_travaglini.pdf" target="_blank">7th_assignment.</a>

+This project, on the other hand, was carried out on a random sample of 5,000 real clothing reviews.
+First I created a word embedding model.
+Then I divided the dataset into train- and test-sets to train a support vector machine model: the aim was to predict product liking from the reviews.
+I then developed the hyperparameters and trained the model, checked the internal validity and tested the model on the test dataset.
 <a href="projects/8ass.html" target="_blank">8th_assignment.</a>

-### Paper projects
-1. Data analysis:

-### My bachelor final dissertation in Political science:

-This was one of my very first analytical papers.
-For my bachelor's degree I wanted to work on the contemporary analysis of political cleavages: starting with Rokkan's theory, I analysed its structure and subsequent studies, focusing on the analysis of post-materialist values from the work of Ronald Inglehart: the third chapter deals with value change by examining two european countries - Italy and Germany - and how post-materialist values change during socio-economic fluctuations (In italian).
+## IT Skills:
+- R and Python languages
+- SPSS and STATA
+- Microsoft office
+- Basic knowledge of MySQL and MongoDB
+- Basic knowledge of HTML